 Loading operations must be performed only by qualified personnel.
-These individuals must be properly instructed in the loading of 1tetradecene.
-1-hexadecene ٥r 1-octadecene.
-Workers should refer to their site's fire and safety guidelines for required protective equipment. considered noncombustible by most agencies, use caution to avoid creating any sparks that could ignite the product.
-As the product is being loaded/unloaded, static buildup can occur.
+These individuals must be properly instructed in the loading of 1-tetradecene, 1-hexadecene or octadecene.
+Workers should refer to their site's fire and safety guidelines for required personal protective equipment.
+Though considered noncombustible by most agencies, use caution to avoid creating any sparks that could ignite As the product is being the product. loaded/unloaded, static buildup can occur.
 Therefore, a ground cable must be placed on the container to prevent the buildup of static electricity.
 Use only clean, oil- and dirt-free, spark resistant tools and implements.